 to promote the practice and methods of oral history

 to educate in the use of oral history methods

 to encourage discussion in all aspects of oral history

 to foster the preservation of oral history records.

 State and national conferences include discussions about oral history projects and issues such as ethics, recording technology and copyright.
-For more information visit the Oral History Association of Australia West Australian branch.
+For more information visit the Oral History Association of Australia West Australian branch and their Facebook page.